DirecTV Arena

-The DirecTV Arena was an entertainment and sports venue, located in Tortuguitas, Greater Buenos Aires, Argentina.
-It was owned and operated by AT&T's DirecTV & ALG Sports.
-It made its grand opening in October 31 2015, with a concert by Sting.
+The Arena Tortuguitas (formerly, DirecTV Arena due to sponsorship reasons) is an entertainment and sports venue located in the city of Tortuguitas, Greater Buenos Aires, Argentina.
+It was owned by Ogden Argentina, a consortium formed by real state company Inversiones y Representaciones Sociedad Anónima (mostly known as "IRSA") and entrepreneur Diego Filkenstein.
+It made its grand opening on October 31, 2015, with a concert by Sting.